Procedures

 -

-On the controller node of the cluster (first node), log into the Oracle Key Vault web user interface as a Key Administrator.
+On the controller node of the cluster (first node), log in to the Oracle Key Vault web user interface as a Key Administrator.

 -